jlgriff/express-endpoint-testing/README.md

 # Introduction

-This is a simple template for quick-starting an Express microservice/application using Typescript.
-The goal here is to have an extremely clean template from which to start projects, meaning no warnings, no vulnerabilities, no old versions, etc.

-To keep it easily extensible, the only functionality that this project starts with is an index API and an accompanying test.
-This endpoint is documented below.

-This project also aims for as functional of a style as possible, so all of the written code is implemented via exported functions rather than classes.
+This project is a proof-of-concept for creating API endpoint tests that:

+1. Are deterministic
+2. Don't require any setup external to the code
+3. Test real database interactions instead of mocks

+Thus, the goal is to be able to run `npm test` without any system setup, and yet still be able to validate real interactions with a real database.

+To do this, I'm using [npm testcontainers](https://www.npmjs.com/package/testcontainers) to programatically spin up an shut down a MongoDB container within the test files.

+I'm also serving up the API with GraphQL and will be endpoint testing each of the resolvers.

 # Installation